 I’m sharing one of my all time favorite cookies with you today, my hot chocolate cookies.
-When I first made these, I thought adding hot cocoa mix to a cookie would make it taste good, but I didn’t quite expect for them to be SO delicious.
-It was a lovely surprise.
+When I first made these hot cocoa cookies, adding hot cocoa mix to a cookie seemed like it would taste good.
+But I didn’t quite expect for them to be SO delicious.

-These cookies are incredible.
+Really truly, these hot chocolate cookies are incredible.
 The flavor that the hot cocoa contributes is pretty amazing, they do not taste like “another chocolate cookie” if you will, they taste like a cup of hot chocolate.
-In a cookie.

 Hot Chocolate Cookie Recipe